Vauxhall Motors: 1940s

+1950s

 The L-Types were replaced by a truly new model, the E-Types, in 1951 with the new cars having been in development since 1948.
-GM was still restricting Vauxhall to a one-body policy and the range still consisted of two models differentiated mostly by their engines – the four-cylinder EIX Wyvern and the six-cylinder EIP Velox.
-While they were designed at Luton they drew a lot of influence from styling developments made in Detroit, especially the revised 1951-model year Chevrolets.
+GM was still restricting Vauxhall to a one-body policy and the range still consisted of two models differentiated mostly by their engines—the four-cylinder EIX Wyvern and the six-cylinder EIP Velox.
+While they were designed at Luton they drew a lot of influence from styling developments made in Detroit, especially the revised 1951-model-year Chevrolets.
 The E-Types continued the use of unibody construction, but of a brand new and much larger design with full-width 'pontoon' styling.
 They offered significantly more cabin and luggage space and a great deal of effort was put into both the styling of the interior and the reduction of vibration and noise.
 The complicated Dubonnet suspension system was replaced by more conventional design using coil springs and twin wishbones with telescopic dampers, while the rear axle retained leaf springs but also with the addition of telescopic dampers.
 The transmission and steering remained little-changed from the existing design.

 Vauxhall planned and developed a new range of short-stroke overhead-valve engines for the E-Types but financial and production constraints meant that the first new Wyverns and Veloxes were launched with the same engines as the outgoing L-Type.
 In the bigger, heavier E-Type models these gave very poor performance, especially the Wyvern with an engine all-but unchanged since 1937.
 The new engines, both slightly larger than the existing design, were fitted to both models during 1952 and brought performance up to a competitive level.
 In terms of price and production the E-Type Vauxhalls were now full contenders in the mid-size car market in Britain, alongside the likes of the Ford Consul/Zephyr and especially the increasingly old-fashioned Hillman Minx.
-By 1953 Vauxhall was building 110,000 E-Type models at Luton per year, with around half of production going to export - mostly in the Commonwealth markets which still maintained preferential tariffs for British-made products.
+By 1953, Vauxhall was building 110,000 E-Type models at Luton per year, with around half of production going to export—mostly to the Commonwealth markets which still maintained preferential tariffs for British-made products.

 For 1955, the E-Type Vauxhalls received a facelift with new frontal and interior styling and minor mechanical refinements.
 Most importantly, Vauxhall returned to offering three car models (albeit all still sharing a single body design) with the addition of the Cresta, which was a more luxuriously styled and appointed version of the Velox.
 Following GM practice from America, from this point Vauxhall began offering annual minor updates, improvements and styling changes to its cars to both keep up with competitors and to tempt existing owners to replace their car.